mr7kitkat/cli-weather-app/readme.md

 ## You can run my app 2 ways

-1. Just use installer file (which I've build with pyinstall library)
+1. Just use executable (Weather.exe) file (which I've build with pyinstall library)
 2. Follow below methods (use command line for that)

 ## USAGE: